Communism in India: West Bengal

 The Left Front (বামফ্রন্ট; baamfront) was formed in January 1977, the founding parties being the Communist Party of India (Marxist), All India Forward Bloc, the Revolutionary Socialist Party, the Marxist Forward Bloc, the Revolutionary Communist Party of India and the Biplabi Bangla Congress.
 Other parties joined in later years, most notably the Communist Party of India.
 The Left Front government ruled West Bengal for 34 years from 1977 to 2011.
-The Left Front allied with Indian National Congress in 2016, 2021 and with Indian Secular Front in 2021.
-After 2018 Panchayat polls, BJP became the main opposition in the state, pushing the Left Front in the third position.
-In 2019 Lok Sabha election, the front was unable to secure a seat.
-In 2021, the Left Front suffered a huge setback as the alliance drew blank seats for the first time in Legislative Assembly election.
-But the Left emerged as the main opposition in the municipal polls across the state in 2021–22.
+The Left Front allied with the Indian National Congress in 2016, 2021 and with the Indian Secular Front in 2021.
+After the 2018 Panchayat polls, BJP became the main opposition in the state, pushing the Left Front into the third position.
+In the 2019 Lok Sabha election, the front was unable to secure a seat.
+In 2021, the Left Front suffered a huge setback as the alliance drew blank seats for the first time in the Legislative Assembly election.